ArrowrIcon Home icon

 The Christmas letter home from school, 1903

-On another page is a 1915 Christmas letter home from a day-boy at Silver Street School.
-I felt that one of its main purposes seemed to be to encourage parents to canvas for the teachers to be freed from enrolling in the armed forces during the First World War.
+This page is about what can be gleaned from a child's Christmas letter home in December 1903.
+On another page is a 1915 Christmas letter home from a boy at Silver Street School which is worth comparing with this one.
+I felt that its main purposes seemed to be to encourage parents to canvass for their children's teachers to be freed from being conscripted into the armed forces during the First World War.

 The 1903 letter